fedspendingtransparency/data-act-broker-web-app/README.md

 ### Install Prerequisites and Code

-1. If you're not already running Node.js, download and run the installer for your operating system: [https://nodejs.org/en/](https://nodejs.org/en/ "Node.js installer").
+1. If you're not already running Node.js, download and run the installer for your operating system.
+We recommend v4.x: [https://nodejs.org/en/](https://nodejs.org/en/ "Node.js installer").

 2. Use *npm* (Node's package manager, which is part of the Node.js install) to install the latest version of gulp.
 This is necessary for runing the babel version of the `gulpfile`):